solomonheisey/Lets-Eat/README.md

 # lets-eat

 ## Introduction
 Let's Eat is my first stab at Android development.
 This app relies on https://www.themealdb.com/ which is an API that currently has over 230 meals!
-I thought this project would be good practice on GUI developmenet in Android, JSON parsing, and API calls.
+I thought this project would be good practice on GUI development in Android, JSON parsing, and API calls.

 ## Features
 * User can click a button that will get a random meal from an external API